Wasserstein distance as a new tool for discriminating cosmologies through the topology of large scale structure: Acknowledgements

 \section{Acknowledgements}

 We would like to thank the Armed Forces of Ukraine for providing security to perform this work.
 This work has become possible only because of the resilience and courage of the Ukrainian Army.
+We would like to thank our anonymous reviewer for the helpful comments and suggestions, which have helped us to improve the quality of our work.
 M.\,T. and F.\,V. acknowledge financial support from the Horizon 2020 program under the ERC Starting Grant \texttt{MAGCOW}, no. 714196.
 We also would like to thank the Italian MUR (Ministero Universit\'{a} e Ricerca), the Administration of University of Bologna, and especially L. Fortunato (Physics and Astronomy Department of Unibo) for the substantial administrative support, which also made this research possible.
-M.\,T. was co-founded by the project of the Ministry of Education and Science of Ukraine “Modeling the luminosity of elements of the large-scale structure of the early universe and the remnants of galactic supernovae and the observation of variable stars” (state registration number 0122U001834) and also would like to thank Dr. Veronika Romero and all the volunteers who help Ukrainian scientists during hard times.
+M.\,T. was co-founded by the project of the Ministry of Education and Science of Ukraine “Modeling the luminosity of elements of the large-scale structure of the early Universe and the remnants of galactic supernovae and the observation of variable stars” (state registration number 0122U001834) and also would like to thank Dr. Veronika Romero and all the volunteers who help Ukrainian scientists during hard times.
 In this work, we used the \texttt{enzo} code (\hyperlink{http://enzo-project.org}{http://enzo-project.org}), the product of a collaborative effort of scientists at many universities and national laboratories.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for supporting this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at J\"ulich Supercomputing Centre (JSC), under the project "radgalicm2".